 You can get the low-dose, over-the-counter progesterone cream formulas at most health food stores, or from many holistic practitioners' offices.
 It's important to look for "United States Pharmacopeia (USP) progesterone" on the ingredient list; that's the active ingredient you want.
 Progesterone creams are also made to order at compounding pharmacies by prescription, which might be ideal (if this option is available to you) to ensure potency and quality.

 - Q What are the side effects of progesterone?

-- Q Does progesterone cause dizziness?
+- Q Does progesterone cause blood clots?

-- Q What is progesterone injection?
+- Q What forms of progesterone are available?